• Default font size

 A:

-The focus of the Amendment Ordinance is to ensure compliance by financial institutions; hence, the sanctions for non-compliance of the due diligence requirements and for filing of incorrect returns with intent to defraud were targeted at financial institutions.
+The legal obligations imposed under the IRO are to ensure compliance by financial institutions; hence, the sanctions for non-compliance of the due diligence requirements and for filing of incorrect returns with intent to defraud are targeted at financial institutions.